Dzhubga

-Dzhubga (Джу́бга; Adyghe: Жьыбгъэ which means "Wind") is a seaside resort situated 57 km west of Tuapse in Krasnodar Krai, Russia.
+Dzhubga (Джу́бга; Adyghe: Жьыбгъэ, Ẑəbġă which means "Wind") is a seaside resort situated 57 km west of Tuapse in Krasnodar Krai, Russia.

 Dzhubga is the starting point of the M27 highway.
 It is connected to the region's capital, Krasnodar, by a 108 km highway that runs northward, passing through Adygeysk and Goryachy Klyuch.
-This proximity to a major city makes Dzhubga a popular holiday destination.

 In June 2007, Eni and Gazprom disclosed the South Stream project whereby a 900 km offshore natural gas pipeline with annual capacity of 31 cubic kilometers is planned to cross the Black Sea from Dzhubga to Varna, en route to Italy and Austria.

+Geography

+The settlement is located on the coast of Dzhubga Bay of the Black Sea, at the mouth of the Dzhubga River, in a forested area with both deciduous and coniferous trees.
+It is 52 km northwest of the district center, Tuapse.
+A highway (M4 and M27) runs from Krasnodar to Dzhubga via Adygeysk, Goryachy Klyuch, and Khrebtovy Pass, covering a distance of about 110 km.

+The beaches in Dzhubga are mainly sandy and sand-pebble.
+There are auto campsites, auto tourist bases, and various recreation centers such as "Golubaya Bukhta" (Blue Bay), "Gorny Vozdukh" (Mountain Air), and "Inal."
+Additionally, various boarding houses are in operation.

 History

 The township was established in 1864 on the site of a former Shapsug village as the Cossack stanitsa of Dzhubgskaya.
 It took its name from the Dzhubga River, which enters the Dzhubga Bay of the Black Sea.
 In 1904 was built the parochial school.
 During World War II it was used as a hospital.

-In 1905 Dzubga has 74 yards of Russian settlers.
+In 1905 Dzubga had 74 yards of Russian settlers.